alertbox/docsify-served/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/alertbox/docsify-served)
 ![Docker Image Size (tag)](https://img.shields.io/docker/image-size/alertbox/docsify-served/latest)
 ![MicroBadger Layers](https://img.shields.io/microbadger/layers/alertbox/docsify-served)

+> ### Important!
+> This project has been archived since we switched  to development containers.
+It's much more simpler to use and maintain.
+Have a look at [@alertbox/vscode-remote-try-docsify](https://alertbox.github.io/vscode-remote-try-docsify) to learn more.

 The docsify server running on docker is called **Docsify Served!** Find out more at [https://docsify.js.io/cli](https://docsifyjs.github.io/docsify-cli).